-📰 Lab Director / Prinicipal Investigator
+📰 Lab Director / Principal Investigator

 he/him